 water

-Pointed pepper grower Van der Lans and aubergine grower De Jong in Dinteloord use residual water from beet sugar production.
-Sugar beet consists of 70% water.
+Pointed pepper grower Van der Lans and aubergine grower Van Duijn De Jong in Dinteloord use residual water from beet sugar production.
+Sugar beet are roughly 70% water.
 The Cosun sugar factory purifies the water released from the beets and stores the cleaned water in underground tanks.
 From there it runs through pipes to the growing sites where they use it to water their plants.